 We also provide a structured way to gather midterm feedback from students.
 Research on this technique, called a Small Group Instructional Diagnosis (SGID), demonstrates that these focus groups typically lead to more student learning and greater student satisfaction.
 It involves setting aside about 20 minutes of class time to allow a consultant to gather written feedback and to talk with students after you step out of the room.
 During a follow-up consultation, the consultant will analyze the feedback with you, discussing how you might respond to the range of student comments generated by the focus groups.

-- We are no longer taking requests for midterm focus groups, because we are at capacity.
-Contact CATL at email@example.com, if you’d like to talk with a CATL faculty member about other ways you might gather student feedback at midterm, or to consult with someone about feedback that you have gathered.
+- To schedule a mid-semester focus group for your course, please fill out this Focus Group Interest Form.
+You may also contact CATL at email@example.com, if you’d like to talk with a CATL faculty member about other ways you might gather student feedback at midterm, or to consult with someone about feedback that you have gathered.

 - If your course does not follow the traditional undergraduate calendar and you’d like to arrange a focus group for a particular day and time, fill out this Focus Group Interest Form.

 Another way to gather data about your teaching is to invite a CATL faculty consultant into the classroom to observe.
 CATL in-class observations are formative (non-evaluative); during one, the observer strives to note specific pedagogical choices you make and the effects those choices are having, by identifying patterns, observing student-to-student and faculty-to-student interactions, and documenting the time and duration of various class activities.

 Before the observation, the consultant will gather information from you about the class context, your goals for the observation, and any additional information to help make the observation useful.
 After the visit, the consultant will discuss with you what was observed; together, you can develop strategies for further experimentation and refinement, and identify areas for ongoing reflection.
 A teaching observation works particularly well if you already have engaged in some analysis of your own teaching, but would like another perspective.